ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### CommonMsgInfo

-Each message must first store `CommonMsgInfo` ([TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L123-L130)) or `CommonMsgInfoRelaxed` ([TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L132-L137)).
-This allows to define some technical details that relate to the transaction: *type*, *time*, *recipient* *address*, *technical flags*, *fees*.
+Initially, each message must first store `CommonMsgInfo` ([TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L123-L130)) or `CommonMsgInfoRelaxed` ([TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L132-L137)).
+This allows us to define technical details that relate to the transaction type, transaction time, recipient address, technical flags, and fees.

-From `block.tlb` we can conclude that we have three types of transactions: `int_msg_info$0`, `ext_in_msg_info$10`, `ext_out_msg_info$11`.
-We already know that these are internal and external transactions.
-We will not go into details of ext_out_msg_info.
-It is just an external transaction that a smart contract can send, and the only use for that is **logs**.
-Such transactions you can see, for example, on the [Elector](https://tonscan.org/address/Ef8zMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzM0vF) contract.
+By reading `block.tlb` file we can notice three types of CommonMsgInfo: `int_msg_info$0`, `ext_in_msg_info$10`, `ext_out_msg_info$11`.
+We will not go into specific details detailing the specificities of the `ext_out_msg_info` TL-B structure.
+That said, it is an external transaction type that a smart contract can send for using as external logs.
+For examples of this format, consider having a closer look at the [Elector]((https://tonscan.org/address/Ef8zMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzMzM0vF)) contract.

-[Looking at TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L127-L128), you will notice that **only CommonMsgInfo is available for ext_in_msg_info**.
-This is because fields such as `src`, `created_lt`, `created_at`, and some others are rewritten by validators during transaction handling.
-In this case, we are interested in `src` because when the transaction is sent, the sender is unknown, and it will be written by validators when checking.
-This ensures that the address in the src field is correct and cannot be faked.
+[Looking at TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L127-L128), you’ll notice that **only the CommonMsgInfo is available when used with the ext_in_msg_info type**.
+This is because transaction type fields such as `src`, `created_lt`, `created_at`, and others are rewritten by validators during transaction handling.
+In this case, the `src` transaction type is most important because when transactions are sent, the sender is unknown, and is written by validators during verification.
+This ensures that the address in the `src` field is correct and cannot be manipulated.

-However, CommonMsgInfo only supports `MsgAddress`, but we do not know the sender’s address and want to write `addr_none` (two zero bits).
-In this case, we use CommonMsgInfoRelaxed, which **supports addr_none**, to describe such a structure.
-And for ext_in_msg_info (incoming external message), we use CommonMsgInfo only because such a message cannot have a sender and will always be [MsgAddressExt](https://hub.com/ton/ton.blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100) (that is, addr_none$00, meaning two zero bits), so there is no need to overwrite the data.
+However, the `CommonMsgInfo` structure only supports the `MsgAddress` specification, but the sender’s address is typically unknown and it is required to write the `addr_none` (two zero bits `00`).
+In this case, the `CommonMsgInfoRelaxed` structure is used, which supports the `addr_none` address.
+For the `ext_in_msg_info` (used primarily for incoming external messages), the `CommonMsgInfo` structure is used because these message types don’t make use of a sender and always use the [MsgAddressExt](https://hub.com/ton/ton.blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100) structure (the `addr_none$00` meaning two zero bits), which means there is no need to overwrite the data.

 :::note
-The numbers after $ are the bits that you need to store at the beginning of the cell in order to identify the type of message.
-We will consider this later.
+The numbers after `$` symbol are the bits that are required to store at the beginning of a certain structure, for further identification of these structures during reading (deserialization).
 :::

-### Internal transaction creation
+### Internal Transaction Creation

-First, consider internal transactions, as they are used to send messages between contracts.
-If you look at many contracts ([NFT](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/nft/nft-item.fc#L51-L56), [Jetons](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/ft/jetton-wallet.fc#L139-L144)) that send messages or tutorials where the writing of contracts is considered, you can see that many use the following lines:
+Internal transactions are used to send messages between contracts.
+When analyzing various contract types (such as NFT’s and, Jettons) that send messages where the writing of contracts is considered, the following lines of code are often used:

+When analyzing various contract types (such as [NFTs](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/nft/nft-item.fc#L51-L56) and, [Jetons](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/ft/jetton-wallet.fc#L139-L144)) that send messages where the writing of contracts is considered, the following lines of code are often used:

 ```func
 var msg = begin_cell()